By Martin Crutsinger, Associated Press

 Analysts foresee further improvement this year.
 Steady hiring and near-record-low mortgage rates have helped boost sales and prices in most markets.
 Still, sales are being held back by the low supply.

 And first-time buyers, who are critical to a housing recovery, made up only 30 percent of sales in December.
-That's well below the 40 percent typical in a healthy market.

 Since the housing bubble burst more than six years ago, banks have adopted tighter credit standards and are requiring larger down payments.
 That's left many would-be buyers unable to qualify for super-low mortgage rates.